Last Updated on April 2, 2026

 Risk Identification

-This is pretty much the first step in risk management because before a thing can be managed, it must be identified firstly.
+This is pretty much the first step in risk management because before a thing can be managed, it must be identified first.
 Put differently, you cannot properly manage a risk that has not been identified.
 You have to be able to identify it in order to be able to manage it.
 So, the first thing is to identify potential risks that could impact trading positions.
 This may include market risks, operational risks, or even systematic risks that may arise from various sources.
-Haven identified a range or list of potential risks, you can categorized them into low, medium and high risks.
+Having identified a range of potential risks, you can categorize them into low, medium, and high risks.
 This will further inform the decision on which risk(s) to attend to, and in what order.

 Risk Assessment

-After risk identification, next is risk assessment.
-At this point, you should assess the chances of being affected by the risk, and how it can impact your trading activities.
+After risk identification, the next step is risk assessment.
+At this point, you should assess the chances of being affected by the risk and how it can impact your trading activities.
 Risk assessment may sometimes involve quantifying risks in order to better understand their implications on portfolio performance and trading positions.

 Risk Mitigation

 One of the core objectives of risk management in trading is to protect capital and reduce the trader’s level of exposure to trading risks generally.
-This can be achievable through risk mitigation strategy.
-In some cases, these strategies may involve setting stop-loss orders, diversifying investments, application of hedging techniques, and also employing proper position sizing among other options.
+This can be achieved through a risk mitigation strategy.
+In some cases, these strategies may involve setting stop-loss orders, diversifying investments, applying hedging techniques, and employing proper position sizing, among other options.

 Risk Monitoring